Last updated on: January 27, 2026

 Adding Data to the Pipeline

 Some actions write new data to the data pipeline.
 These actions allow staff users to choose the top-level property name that will be written to.
-These fields are always decorated with { } to denote that this property will be written to the pipeline for subsequent actions.
+The fields are always denoted with { } to indicate that the property will be written to the pipeline for subsequent actions.

-If the output property name is myHttpResult, the data pipeline might look like this after this action completes:
+If the output property name is myHttpResult, the data pipeline might look like the following example after the action completes:

 {